 Courses of study:

-Elective: Pedagogy; Philosophy; Choral workshop; Conducting a choir from a piano score; Choral studies; Music psychology; Voice training; Educational psychology; Orchestration for wind ensemble; Choir repertoire and literature; Critical analysis of concert performances; Basics of multimedia; Musical acoustics; Music management; Church music; Methods of piano teaching; History of jazz; Improvisation; Opera dramaturgy; Ethics; Philosophy of music
+Elective: Pedagogy; Philosophy; Choral workshop; Conducting a choir from a piano score; Choral studies; Music psychology; Voice training; Educational psychology; Critical analysis of concert performances; Basics of multimedia; Musical acoustics; Music management; Church music; Methods of piano teaching; History of jazz; Improvisation; Opera dramaturgy; Ethics; Philosophy of music

-Optional: Foreign languages – 1 and 2; Sports; History of art
+Optional: Composition and notation software; Foreign languages – 1 and 2; Sports; History of art

 Professional qualifications of the graduates:

-– To train students in the sphere of choral art;
+– To train students in composition and musical theory subjects;

-– To do research work in the field of choral art;
+– To do research work in the field of musical art;

-Career opportunities: in philharmonic orchestras, opera, operetta, puppet and other theaters; in professional and amateur ensembles and various formations; in music education institutes, community centers and cultural clubs in film and broadcasting recording studios and editorial offices, taking positions like choral conductor, artistic director, lecturer, editor and expert in methods of conducting.
+Career opportunities: in philharmonic societies, opera, operetta, dramatic, puppet and other theaters; in mass communication media and cultural institutions; in professional and amateur ensembles; in music education institutions, cultural centers and clubs; in film and TV studios, editorial offices, councils for culture affairs, etc, taking positions as composer, artistic manager, lecturer, editor, expert in musical matters.